 I stayed quiet during the filming of this video as it’s best not to talk while having your blood pressure taken.

 I learned a lot about hypertension in my research for this post.
-I discovered that there are many misconceptions about hypertension.
+I discovered that there are many deadly misconceptions about hypertension.
 I must admit, I always thought that if one had hypertension, they would know it.
 After all, don’t we often say we can “feel” our blood pressure rising when we are irate or upset about something?